kephale/napari-workshop-mandm-2023/napari-workshops/home.md

-# the napari image analysis workshop at Microscopy and Microanalysis 2023
+# napari workshop at Microscopy and Microanalysis 2023

 This site contains the materials for the image analysis component of `Biological EM Sample Processing Short Course - Part II` at M&M 2023.